johnjsb/ArbotiX-M/README.md

 # ArbotiX-M
-All you need to setup and use the ArbotiX-M board for your robotics projects with the Arduino IDE 1.8.
+All you need to setup and use the ArbotiX-M board and Dynamixel servos.
+Code provided in this GitHub repo also gathers many sketches for making software for robotic arms and legged robots.
+All were tested with the Arduino IDE 1.8.

 Most sketches available here are new.
 Other materials were forked from:
 * https://github.com/Interbotix/arbotix